travis-ci/travis-api/README.md

 ### Disabling OTP (One-Time Password)

-Adding `disable_otp: true` to the development section of your config.
+Add `disable_otp: true` to the development section of your config.

 Now your `config/.travis.yml` should look like the following: